-In 2016, the company hauled in several grants from the Gates Foundation totaling about €22M together with partners such as Proventus Bio for the development of advanced vaccine manufacturing platforms.
-Together with its partners Batavia is tackling global health issues by providing low cost manufacturing processes for vaccines that are suitable for developing countries.
+In 2016, the company hauled in several grants from the Gates Foundation totalling about €22M together with partners such as Proventus Bio for the development of advanced vaccine manufacturing platforms.
+Together with its partners, Batavia is tackling global health issues by providing low-cost manufacturing processes for vaccines that are suitable for developing countries.

 Ever seen beating heart cells in a culture dish?
 Pluriomics is a Dutch biotech developing functional, human iPSC-derived cardiomyocytes for safety pharmacology testing and cardiovascular drug efficacy screening.
-Their technologies actually allow to produce monolayers of spontaneously beating cardiomyocytes.
+Their technologies actually allow producing monolayers of spontaneously beating cardiomyocytes.

 Through the European Horizon 2020 program, the company recently received a €3.2M SME instrument grant to further improve its safety pharmacology assays and to advance novel cardiac disease models.